 Compliance subscriptions.
-Our compliance subscriptions provide assistance with state-mandated regulatory filings, such as tax returns and corporate annual reports that are required to keep a business entity in good standing.
-The subscription plans also monitor the status of our customers' businesses with certain state agencies and provide alerts to notify them if they fall out of good standing as well as to stay abreast of important deadlines.
+Our compliance subscriptions provide assistance with state-mandated regulatory filings, such as corporate annual reports that are required to keep a business entity in good standing, as well as certain federally-mandated filings, such as the beneficial ownership information report required as of January 2024 by the U.S. Federal Crimes Enforcement Network.
+These compliance subscription plans also monitor the status of our customers' businesses with certain state agencies to help customers stay abreast of important deadlines and to provide alerts to notify them if their business falls out of good standing.

 Attorney advice subscriptions.
 For small businesses and consumers seeking legal advice, we offer subscription legal plans that provide access to independent attorneys in all 50 states.
-These subscriptions also include other benefits, such as access to legal forms, discounts on additional legal services offered by the network attorney, and, in some cases, an annual checkup with the network attorney for estate planning purposes.
+We also offer attorney advice subscription packages that include other benefits, such as the ability to edit and electronically sign forms from our attorney-drafted legal forms library, discounts on additional legal services offered by the network attorney, and, in some cases, an annual checkup with the network attorney for estate planning purposes.